 Raising a baby is hard enough without having to deal with all the sickness that come along with it.
 Whether it’s the sniffles, a sore throat, or the dreaded whooping cough, a small bug can become a big issue when there is a little one involved.
 Not only are babies particularly susceptible to viruses, but they are also unable to communicate (or even conceptualize) exactly how they’re feeling.

 Fortunately, for all of the cases listed above, there is a simple (& cheap) solution that has a pretty good chance of getting your baby back to tip-top-shape, and keeping them there.
-The best humidifier for baby will not only keep your young one healthy, but they’re also pretty cheap and easy to operate.
+The best humidifier for a baby will not only keep your young one healthy, but they’re also pretty cheap and easy to operate.

 We’re having a look at some of the best baby humidifiers of the year, breaking it all down by the most important features.
 Afterwards we’re going to dive a little deeper into the world of humidifiers, so be sure to stick around.